ARB Helpful Information

 Duval County Appraisal District ARB Members:

-Jose T. Garcia, Vice Chairman
+Jose T. Garcia, Chairman

 Frequently Asked Questions

 How do I protest my appraised value?

 The appraisal district has protest forms available but you need not use one.
 A notice of protest is sufficient if it identifies the owner, the property that is the subject of the protest and indicates that you are dissatisfied with a decision of the appraisal district.
 For your convenience, a protest form is included on the reverse side of your notice of appraised value or may be downloaded from our website.

 What is the deadline for filing a protest?

 You should file your written protest by May 31 or no later than 30 days after the appraisal district mailed you a notice of appraised value, whichever is later.